Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

 ### Letters with dagesh / mappiq

-Because of many modern Hebrew fonts contain special characters for letters with dagesh or mappiq I've decided to implement dagesh as dead key mapped to "." (period)
+Because of many new Hebrew fonts contain special characters for letters with dagesh or mappiq I've decided to implement dagesh as dead key mapped to "." (period)

 - e.g. "." followed by b results in בּ
 - if neither dagesh nor mappiq is allowed with letter (ayin, chet, final forms instead of pe and kaf) the result is same letter as without dead key; such behaviour is not implemented for wide forms